 SENDER Mode

 Frame executes as regular call where the caller address is sender.
-This mode effectively acts on behalf of the transaction sender and can only be used after explicitly approved.
+This mode effectively acts on behalf of the transaction sender, can only be used after explicitly approved, and is the only mode that may send a non-zero value.

 Constraints